vincevelkey/vincevelkey.github.io/_pages/about.md

 I am a PhD Candidate in Machine Learning at the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/) at University College London, advised by Prof. [Peter Orbanz](https://www.gatsby.ucl.ac.uk/~porbanz/).

 My research focuses on mathematical aspects of probabilistic machine learning and Bayesian statistics.
-Currently, I am working on de Finetti-style representation theorems for symmetric random structures, with an emphasis on finite exchangeability, and exchangeable structures beyond sequences.
+Currently, I am working on de Finetti-style representation theorems for symmetric random structures, with an emphasis on finite exchangeability and exchangeable structures beyond sequences.

 More broadly, I am interested in Bayesian nonparametric methods and statistical aspects of random network models.
 I also have some interests in optimal transport and causal inference.